 - ketchup, salsa, or a favorite dipping sauce

 - Firmly scrub each sunchoke to remove any residual soil.
 There is no need to peel the sunchokes, but you might want to cut off any of the small nubbins and save those for a salad or soup.
+Note: When I pick out my sunchokes, I try to choose ones with as few nobs and nubbins as possible.
+This makes them easier to wash and clean.

 - Slice sunchokes into ⅛ inch rounds.
 It's important to thinly slice the sunchokes so they get nice and crispy while frying.